Robert Muller: Crossing Frontiers for Reconciliation

 “We are entering one of the most fascinating and challenging areas of human evolution.
 In order to win this new battle for civilization, we must be able to rely upon a vastly increased number of people with a worldview.
 We need world managers and servers in many fields.”

 You might be interested in reading: Teilhard de Chardin: The Noosphere and Evolution Toward World Unity.

 Albert Schweitzer and Norman Cousins.

-For Muller, the UN was the bridge that helped to cross frontiers and hopefully to develop reconciliation through a common vision of needs and potential for action.
+For Robert Muller; the UN was the bridge that helped to cross frontiers and hopefully to develop reconciliation through a common vision of needs and potential for action.